chaoss/wg-metrics-development/focus-areas/people/meeting-attendee-count.md

 # Meeting Attendee Count

-### This metric is a release candidate.
-To comment on this metric please see Issue [#173](https://github.com/chaoss/wg-common/issues/173).
-Following a comment period, this metric will be included in the next regular release.

 Question: How many people are attending our virtual or in-person meetings?

-Synonyms: n/a

 ## Description
 Many open source projects host regular operational or community meetings to collaborate in a more synchronous way.
 These meetings include live virtual and in-person and may coincide with conference events.
 This metric aims to measure the number of people attending these meetings.